AkshatReddy/EVSE_ATTACK_CLASSIFICATION/README.md

-# EVSE Attack Classification using Machine Learning
+# EVSE Attack Classification using Machine Learning and Deep Learning

-This project focuses on detecting and classifying cyberattacks on Electric Vehicle Supply Equipment (EVSE) using supervised machine learning and deep learning techniques.
-The goal is to enhance the security of EV infrastructure by identifying malicious activity within charging networks through machine learning and deep learning models trained on network traffic data.
+Built a high-accuracy intrusion detection system for EV charging stations using classical ML (RF, XGBoost, SVM) and deep learning (CNN, ResNet).
+Achieved 98%+ accuracy with PCA-based dimensionality reduction and visualized results using confusion matrices and performance plots.

 ## 📁 Project Structure